GoogleCloudPlatform/opentelemetry-operations-go/exporter/metric/README.md

 ## Authentication

-The Google Cloud Trace exporter depends upon [`google.FindDefaultCredentials`](https://pkg.go.dev/golang.org/x/oauth2/google?tab=doc#FindDefaultCredentials), so the service account is automatically detected by default, but also the custom credential file (so called `service_account_key.json`) can be detected with specific conditions.
+The Google Cloud Monitoring exporter depends upon [`google.FindDefaultCredentials`](https://pkg.go.dev/golang.org/x/oauth2/google?tab=doc#FindDefaultCredentials), so the service account is automatically detected by default, but also the custom credential file (so called `service_account_key.json`) can be detected with specific conditions.
 Quoting from the document of `google.FindDefaultCredentials`:

 * A JSON file whose path is specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 * A JSON file in a location known to the gcloud command-line tool.
 On Windows, this is `%APPDATA%/gcloud/application_default_credentials.json`.
 On other systems, `$HOME/.config/gcloud/application_default_credentials.json`.